psr-7/psr-7.github.io/index.md

 ### UriInterface

-#### Can and should request-target by derived from data in UriInterface?
-Yes.
-PSR7 does not define any methods to do so, however.

-#### What can I expect from a typehint on UriInterface?
+#### What can I expect from instance of UriInterface?
 not NULL, empty string

 #### Can I expect any info to be available in instance of UriInterface?
-No.
+No. There is no guarantee any data is available.

 #### Default Scheme?
 not NULL, empty string